 These robustness features are separate from the codec settings.
 But the codec settings also have an effect on robustness.
 Higher quality encoding, with 48kHz sampling, will produce larger packets, which will be more susceptible to interference.
-Similarly, if you encode multiple Audio Streams into a single packet, i.e., the channel allocation is greater than 1, that SDU will contain multiple codec frames, resulting in larger packets, with the same problem.
+Similarly, if you encode multiple Bluetooth LE Audio Streams into a single packet, i.e., the channel allocation is greater than 1, that SDU will contain multiple codec frames, resulting in larger packets, with the same problem.

-Given the large number of possible codec and robustness configurations that are allowed, BAP has defined sets of standard combinations aimed at the two major use cases - Low Latency and High Reliability, which can be found in Tables 5.2 and 6.4 of BAP.
+Given the large number of possible codec and robustness configurations that are possible, BAP has defined sets of standard combinations aimed at the two major use cases - Low Latency and High Reliability, which can be found in Tables 5.2 and 6.4 of BAP.
 They cover both 10ms and 7.5ms frame intervals.
+The term High Reliability can sometimes be misconstrued.
+In these tables it indicates improved robustness, where latency is relaxed to allow for more retransmissions.

 Low latency is interpreted as settings which will allow all of the retransmissions to fit within a single Isochronous Interval for sampling rates of 8kHz to 32kHz.
 The larger packets for 48kHz extend into two Isochronous Intervals, going up to four Isochronous Intervals for 44.1kHz.
 High reliability QoS configurations prioritise retransmission over latency, allowing retransmissions to be spread across six or more Isochronous Intervals for broadcast and ten or more for unicast.
+The term High Reliability is probably better interpreted as meaning High Robustness.
+Because of the higher number of retransmissions, it also leads to higher latency.